markoshust/meteor-webpack-kickstart-simple/README.md

 This project is a variation/fork of <a href="https://github.com/thereactivestack/kickstart-simple">`kickstart-simple`</a> and <a href="https://github.com/thereactivestack/kickstart-hugeapp">`kickstart-hugeapp`</a>.

-It is intended to be a very clean, simple base to start a large project (simpler than the other kickstarts, but providing a good base for a larger project).
+It is intended to be a very clean, simple base to start a large project using Meteor, React and Webpack (simpler than the other kickstarts, but providing a good base for a larger project).
 Please reference the other kickstarts for more detailed info on advanced topics such as code splitting, reactive data integration with Meteor, and how this all works.

 ## Get Started